swyrknt/distinction-engine/CONTRIBUTING.md

 ### Making Changes

 1. Create a new branch for your work:
-   - `feature/feature-name` for new functionality
+   - `test/hypothesis-name` for new research tests
-   - `test/hypothesis-name` for new tests
+   - `experiment/experiment-name` for application demonstrations
    - `fix/issue-description` for bug fixes

 2. Follow the project's commenting standards (see `COMMENTING_STANDARD.md`)

-3. Add tests for any new functionality in the `tests/` directory
+3. New theoretical claims should be validated through tests in the `tests/` directory.
+Practical applications demonstrating validated properties belong in `experiments/`

 ### Before Pushing